The Art of Online Language Exchange with Skype

 For those who’ve been living under a rock, Skype is the coolest thing.
 Unlike the old rotary phone, it lets you see the person you’re talking to.
 This gives you access to language partners all over the world—for free.

 The question on your mind right now is probably, “where do I find these language exchange sites?”
-Well, you don’t need to look for them.
-I’ve narrowed the numerous possibilities down to the 10 very best language exchange sites.
+Well, you don’t need to look for those language learning apps.
+I’ve narrowed the numerous possibilities down to the nine very best language exchange sites.

 “Become Fluent in Any Language”